 Moving The Goalposts

 I’m going to go out on a limb here and say that the phrase “moving the goalposts” is used to describe a situation in which someone or something changes or moves their standards for doing something, often because they didn’t achieve their goal.
 The person usually does this, so they have lower means for accomplishing the objective.

 Ad Hominem is Latin for “against the man.”
 It’s a logical fallacy in which you attack your opponent’s character by pointing out bad things about them instead of addressing the argument they just made.
-For example, if you’re arguing that women should be allowed in combat, someone might say that the real reason you want this change is that you want more jobs for women.
+For example, if you’re arguing that women should be allowed in combat, someone might say that you want this change because you want more jobs for women.
 This person would commit an Ad Hominem fallacy because they are attacking your character instead of addressing your argument.